 Perched on a hill, overlooking the Tagus River, lies the atmospheric, historic town of Toledo.
 Toledo boasts a splendid amount of architecture, dating back centuries and spanning various cultures who once called this famous town theirs.
 Romans and Visigoths preceded the peaceful period when Moors, Jews, and Christians cohabitated.
 Under Moorish rule, Jews had what is considered “a golden age” and participated in public life.
 In 1492, with the unification of Aragon and Castille’s kingdoms and the final victorious reconquest against the Moors in Granada, Spain was formed, and Christianity was made law.
 Under King Ferdinand and Queen Isabel, it was decreed that Jews either leave or convert.
 Christened Jews, called “Conversos,” were forced to practice their faith in private or be treated as heretics.
 Toledo reflects its multicultural past in its foods and its architecture.

 Today, Toledo is a delightful town, whose “Casco Viejo” is small enough to discover on foot.
 Visitors to the old town are rewarded dramatic views over the river, into the geometric fields of Castilla-La Mancha.

 Gastronomy & Wine

 The most important winery in the area of Toledo belongs to the famed Marqués de Grinóñ, Carlos Falcó, called Finca Dominio de Valdepusa.
 The winery is a former hunting lodge.
 Falcó studied agricultural engineering at Louvain in Belgium and enology at the University of California Davis.
 Upon return to Spain in 1973, he was the first Spanish winemaker in the area to experiment with the Cabernet Sauvignon grape.
-Toledo doesn’t have a “Denomination of Origin,” Spain’s appellation system, and Falcó had the freedom to experiment with grape varietals that were prohibited in the DO.
+Toledo doesn’t have a “Denomination of Origin,” Spain’s appellation system and Falcó had the freedom to experiment with grape varietals prohibited in the DO.
 Throughout the last 20 years, Falcó has consulted with the wine world’s most revered experts, including Bordeaux oenologist Emile Peynaud and Bonny Doon’s Randall Grahm.
 As a result, the wines have won prizes worldwide and are widely acclaimed.
 Today, his wines fall into the category “Vinos de Mesa de Toledo,” theoretically table wine, fetching “Reserva” prices.